Manikanta-GH/Hello-World/README.md

 # Hello-World
-It is a sample repository
+It is a sample repository for practicing Git